 Costs and limitations

 However, there are limitations.
 Whether you use a conversion kit to turn your current bike into an electric version or buy one ready-made, it means more weight – up to 27kg for a ready-made bicycle.
 Also, they only get you so far before needing a recharge.
 One claims a limit of 30km, while another claims up to a more impressive 100km before needing a recharge.
 Most give a broad claim because it depends on a number of variables such as whether you use the throttle and the topography of the area.
-Typical recharge time is two-six hours for those that list them.
+Typical recharge time is four-six hours.

 How do they run?

 All the bikes on test have lithium-ion battery packs with 8Ah-14Ah capacity, and voltage from 24V-37V.
-All are limited to 200W – you need a licence for anything more powerful.
-You can expect the batteries to last for about 500 charges, and replacements cost between $650 and $950.
+They range from 200W-250W – you need a licence for anything more powerful.
+You can expect the batteries to last for about 500 charges, and replacements cost between $395 and $550.
 If you charge only partially, this does not count as a full recharge but a fraction of a full charge.
 Check the manual for proper battery charge maintenance.

 While these bikes are gaining traction in the cycle market, there are some height limitations.
 Taller riders may find their choices limited.